5 Key Takeaways From The GOP Health Overhaul Plan

 The GOP plan doesn't actually repeal the requirements for individuals to have coverage or for employers to provide it.
 That's because it can't under budget rules.
 Instead, the bill would reduce the penalties in both cases to zero, rendering the requirements moot.

-The individual requirement was used by the health law to force healthy people into buying coverage to help improve insurers' risk pools since they could no longer bar customers with preexisting conditions.
+The individual requirement was used by the health law to force healthy people into buying coverage to help improve insurers' risk pools since they could no longer bar customers with pre-existing conditions.

 Instead, the Republican plan would provide a penalty for those who do not maintain "continuous coverage."
-Those with a break in insurance coverage of more than 63 days could still purchase insurance without regard to preexisting health conditions, but they would be required to pay premiums that are 30 percent higher for 12 months.
+Those with a break in insurance coverage of more than 63 days could still purchase insurance without regard to pre-existing health conditions, but they would be required to pay premiums that are 30 percent higher for 12 months.

 The employer "mandate," which requires firms with 50 or more workers to offer coverage or pay a fine, has actually had relatively little impact on insurance coverage, analysts have concluded, and probably is not necessary to prevent employers from dropping coverage.
 In both the ACA and the GOP bill, however, workers whose employers offer coverage could not decline that coverage and get a tax credit instead.

 With all the taxes and fees stripped from the ACA, how will Republicans pay for their tax credits?
-The answer is not clear yet.
+The answer is not clear.

 "We are still discussing details, but we are committed to repealing Obamacare and replacing it with fiscally responsible policies that restore the free market and protect taxpayers," said the Republican fact sheet that accompanied the release of the bill.